Privacy privacy://junk-mailer-policy

 • Performance of a requested service where processing is needed to provide functionality.

-• Legitimate interests including integrity, continuity, diagnostics, security, and misuse prevention.
+• Legitimate interests including continuity, diagnostics, analytics, security, monetization, fraud prevention, and misuse prevention.

 • Consent where a feature explicitly asks for it or where law requires it.

-• Legal obligation where processing is required for compliance with law or legal process.
+• Legal obligation where processing is required for compliance with law, legal process, or enforcement obligations.

 A major reason data may be processed is to prevent Junk Mailer from being used outside its intended flow.
 Information may therefore be used to detect or prevent: